5 Compliance Risks Hazardous To Food And Beverage Facilities

 Whether in liquid or solid form, what most contaminants, specifically bioaerosols, have in common is that they travel by air, infusing anything they touch with harmful microbes.
 As Food Safety Magazine puts it, these very same airborne contaminants pose a “substantial risk” to products such as dairy, raw meats, and fruit juices.

-Of the various sources for airborne contamination some of most common ones include inefficient process and equipment filters, which allow water and dust to make their way into areas where food and beverage products are being packaged or prepared.
+Of the various sources for airborne contamination some of most common ones include inefficient processes and equipment filters, which allow water and dust to make their way into areas where food and beverage products are being packaged or prepared.